-[Note: this uses employment data in grid cells, the result of a strategy to avoid confidentiality problems with state employment data.
-We ended up using Dun and Bradstreet point data, however, so will redo these steps in the next version of the protocols.]
+Note: this uses employment data in grid cells, the result of a strategy to avoid confidentiality problems with state employment data.
+We ended up using Dun and Bradstreet point data, however, so this version of the protocols needs revision.
+However as we did not use this measure in any of the later studies it has not been updated.